openstack/tempest/doc/source/plugin.rst

   class MyPlugin(plugins.TempestPlugin):

-Then you need to ensure you locally define all of the methods in the abstract class, you can refer to the api doc below for a reference of what that entails.
+Then you need to ensure you locally define all of the mandatory methods in the abstract class, you can refer to the api doc below for a reference of what that entails.

 Abstract Plugin Class
 ---------------------